Case Studies:

 - provides the host community with spring boxes (ground water collection devices) benefiting 50 households

-- a 2-room school building
+- a two-room school building

 - free medical clinics